 The remainder of the losses (gains) from investments in securities in 2009 and 2008 related to investments that we have made to reduce our market risk relating to a deferred compensation plan that we maintain for our officers.
 Under this deferred compensation plan, each officer who is eligible to participate is permitted to defer a portion of the officer's current income on a pre-tax basis and receive a tax-deferred return on these deferrals based on the performance of specific investments selected by the officer.
 In order to reduce our market risk relating to this plan, we typically acquire, in a separate account that is not restricted as to its use, similar or identical investments as those selected by each officer.
 This enables us to generally match our liabilities to our officers under the deferred compensation plan with equivalent assets and thereby limit our market risk.
 The performance of these investments is recorded as loss (gain) from investments in securities.
 During the year ended December 31, 2009 and 2008, respectively, we recognized losses (gains) of \$(2.2) million and \$3.2 million on these investment.
-By comparison, our general and administrative expense increased (decreased) by \$2.4 million and \$(3.2) million during the year ended December 31, 2009 and 2008, respectively, as a result of increases and decreases in our liability under our deferred compensation plan that were associated with the performance of the specific investments selected by our officers participating in the plan.
+By comparison, our general and administrative expense increased (decreased) by \$2.4 million and \$(3.2) million during the year ended December 31, 2009 and 2008, respectively, as a result of increases and decreases in our liability under our deferred compensation plan that were associated with the performance of the specific investment compensation plan that were associated with the performance of the specific investment compensation plan that were associated with the performance of the specific investment compensation plan that were associated with the performance of the specific investments selected by our officers participating in the plan.